TakashiYoshinaga/GeospatialAPI-Unity-StarterKit/README.md

 <img src="https://github.com/TakashiYoshinaga/GeospatialAPI-Unity-StarterKit/raw/AR_Fukuoka-20220604/Materials/1-demo.png" width="320" />

 ### 2-TapToPlace
-Placement of object and saving its latitude, longitude, and altitude and local position.<br>
+Placement of a object and saving its latitude, longitude, and altitude and local position.<br>
+Reproduction of position of a object at the same position of the real world.<br>
 [![](https://img.youtube.com/vi/2O2_O5hTguc/0.jpg)](https://www.youtube.com/watch?v=2O2_O5hTguc)
 <br><br>